coderonfleek/guest-writer/articles/vue-electron-native-app.markdown

 After responding to all the questions in the installation process a new `electron-vue` project is scaffolded for you.
 Go into your new project by running `cd my-desktop-app`.

-By default, a new `electron-vue` project uses electron@2.x , you need to update the version of electron installed in the `package.json` file to use electron@3.x to ensure that we are using the latest version of electron, thus, in your `devDependencies`, update the `electron` line to this:
+By default, a new `electron-vue` project uses electron@2.x, you need to update the version of electron installed in the `package.json` file to use electron@3.x to ensure that we are using the latest version of Electronjs, thus, in your `devDependencies`, update the `electron` line to this:

 `"electron": "^3.0.4"`

-Now install required dependencies by running `npm install`.
-After all modules required have been installed, run `npm run dev` to start the application.
+Now install the required dependencies by running `npm install`.
+After all required modules required have been installed, run `npm run dev` to start the application.

 You should have a screen similar to the one below.

 ![vue-electron homepage](images/vue-electron-initialpage.png)

-The developer tools is open by default because the application is currently being run in development mode.
+The developer tools panel is open by default because the application is currently being run in development mode.

 ### Creating a To-Do List Route